ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-nextjs/quickstart-nextjs.md

 ### Update environment variables appropriately

 We've included a `.env.local.example` file with blank values for you to copy into a file called `.env.local` and fill in the values.
 We've also included a `.env.default` file for testing and running in GitPod.
 In most cases, you can ignore the default config file.
-- `COUCHBASE_USERNAME` - The username of an authorized user on your cluster.
+- `CB_USERNAME` - The username of an authorized user on your cluster.
 Follow [these instructions](https://docs.couchbase.com/cloud/clusters/manage-database-users.html#create-database-credentials) to create database credentials on Capella
-- `COUCHBASE_PASSWORD` - The password that corresponds to the user specified above
+- `CB_PASSWORD` - The password that corresponds to the user specified above
-- `COUCHBASE_ENDPOINT` - The Couchbase endpoint to connect to.
-Use `localhost` for a local/Docker cluster, or the Wide Area Network address for a Capella instance (formatted like `cb.<xxxxxx>.cloud.couchbase.com`)
+- `CB_CONNECT_STRING` - The Couchbase endpoint to connect to.
+Use `couchbase://localhost` for a local/Docker cluster, or the connection string for a Capella database (formatted like `couchbase://cb.<xxxxxx>.cloud.couchbase.com`)
-- `COUCHBASE_BUCKET` - The bucket you'd like to connect to.
+- `CB_BUCKET` - The bucket you'd like to connect to.
 Set this to `user_profiles` for this tutorial.
-- `IS_CAPELLA` - `true` if you are trying to connect to an instance of Couchbase Capella, `false` otherwise.

 **NOTE on TLS:** The connection logic in this sample app ignores mismatched certificates with the parameter `tls_verify=none`.
 While this is helpful in streamlining the connection process for development purposes, it should **NOT** be used in production.
 To learn how to better secure your connection with proper certificates, see [the Node.js TLS connection tutorial](https://developer.couchbase.com/tutorial-nodejs-tls-connection).